yarnmengnus/tp/docs/UserGuide.md

 **Precise Expected Outputs when the command succeeds:**
 ```
 Here are your tasks that are:
-Recurring: [recurringType]
+Recurring: WEEKLY
-[Displays the list with the specific tasks found.]
+  [The tasklist will be shown in the UI displaying weekly tasks]
 ```

 #### e.
 Combination of the above